franciscop/atocha/readme.md

 See [magic-promises](https://github.com/franciscop/magic-promises) for that neat `.split()` just after the run.

-Do **not** pass unsanitized input since there's no filtering going on.
-Great for quick scripts, for more robust but more cumbersome syntax try [execa](https://github.com/sindresorhus/execa).
+> Note: Do **not** pass unsanitized input since there's no filtering going on.
+Great for quick scripts, for more robust but slightly more complex syntax try [execa](https://github.com/sindresorhus/execa).

 Feel free to pipe the output or perform more complex operations: